xcart/xcart-docs/_pages/kb_en/products/enhancement_of_catalog_usability/adding_images_to_productcategory_descriptions.md

 6. Click the **Update** button at the bottom of the page to save the details of the product or category you have been editing.
 The changes will be saved.

-Now if you find the category or product you have edited in the storefront, you should be able to see the image you have added as part of the description.
+Now if you check the storefront for the category or product you have edited, you should be able to see the image you have added as part of the description.